yash10097/departmental-data-warehouse-hr-analytics/provision-resources/provision-resources.md

 - On the **Configure Variables** screen, enter the admin password, database name and database display name.![](./images/1.18.png " ")

-- Check the **Auto Scaling** box to enable auto-scaling of hte database.
+- Check the **Auto Scaling** box to enable auto-scaling of the database.
 Enabling this is optional, but recommended.
 Also, enter 0.0.0.0/0 in the public IP address field.

     ![](./images/1.19.png " ")